MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddcaps_dx3.md

 ### -field dwFXAlphaCaps

-This value consists of one or more of the following flags that specify driver alpha capabilities:
+This value consists of one or more of the following flags that specify driver alpha capabilities.

 #### DDFXALPHACAPS_BLTALPHAEDGEBLEND

 Supports alpha blending around the edge of a source color-keyed surface.
 Used for bitblt operations.

 #### DDFXALPHACAPS_BLTALPHAPIXELS

 Supports alpha information in pixel format.
 The bit depth of alpha information in the pixel format can be 1, 2, 4, or 8.
 The alpha value becomes more opaque as the alpha value increases.
 Regardless of the depth of the alpha information, 0 is always the fully transparent value.
 Used for bitblt operations.

 #### DDFXALPHACAPS_BLTALPHAPIXELSNEG

 Supports alpha information in pixel format.
 The bit depth of alpha information in the pixel format can be 1, 2, 4, or 8.
 The alpha value becomes more transparent as the alpha value increases.
 Regardless of the depth of the alpha information, 0 is always the fully opaque value.
 This flag can be used only if DDCAPS_ALPHA is set.
 Used for bitblt operations.

 #### DDFXALPHACAPS_BLTALPHASURFACES

 Supports alpha-only surfaces.
 The bit depth of an alpha-only surface can be 1, 2, 4, or 8.
 The alpha value becomes more opaque as the alpha value increases.
 Regardless of the depth of the alpha information, 0 is always the fully transparent value.
 Used for bitblt operations.

 #### DDFXALPHACAPS_BLTALPHASURFACESNEG

 Indicates that the alpha channel becomes more transparent as the alpha value increases.
 The depth of the alpha channel-data can be 1, 2, 4, or 8.
 Regardless of the depth of the alpha information, 0 is always the fully opaque value.
 This flag can be set only if DDCAPS_ALPHA has been set.
 Used for bitblt operations.

 #### DDFXALPHACAPS_OVERLAYALPHAEDGEBLEND

 Supports alpha blending around the edge of a source color-keyed surface.
 Used for overlays.

 #### DDFXALPHACAPS_OVERLAYALPHAPIXELS

 Supports alpha information in pixel format.
 The bit depth of alpha information in pixel format can be 1, 2, 4, or 8.
 The alpha value becomes more opaque as the alpha value increases.
 Regardless of the depth of the alpha information, 0 is always the fully transparent value.
 Used for overlays.

 #### DDFXALPHACAPS_OVERLAYALPHAPIXELSNEG

 Supports alpha information in pixel format.
 The bit depth of alpha information in pixel format can be 1, 2, 4, or 8.
 The alpha value becomes more transparent as the alpha value increases.
 Regardless of the depth of the alpha information, 0 is always the fully opaque value.
 This flag can be used only if DDCAPS_ALPHA has been set.
 Used for overlays.

 #### DDFXALPHACAPS_OVERLAYALPHASURFACES

 Supports alpha-only surfaces.
 The bit depth of an alpha-only surface can be 1, 2, 4, or 8.
 The alpha value becomes more opaque as the alpha value increases.
 Regardless of the depth of the alpha information, 0 is always the fully transparent value.
 Used for overlays.

 #### DDFXALPHACAPS_OVERLAYALPHASURFACESNEG